 Strong Bones Need Minerals

 It is also a natural form of aging to lose the ability to produce strong stomach acid.
 Without sufficient hydrochloric acid, it becomes difficult to fully break down your food… and that means you’ll be at a disadvantage to absorb the minerals you need to fuel every tissue in the body.

 Calcium is the most well-known mineral for supporting bone health.
 However, calcium metabolism is fairly complex, and many additional minerals are needed by the bones.
 First, you need to eat foods with all the nutrients you need.
 Then, your stomach acid should break down your foods completely.
 You need to have sufficient vitamin D to pull the calcium from your gut and put it in the bloodstream.
 You need enough essential fatty acids (fish oil) to put the calcium into the muscles and tissues.
 And you need enough vitamin C to drive it into the bones.
 Not to mention, the balance with magnesium and phosphorus needs to be in line.
 And other nutrients like boron, silica, strontium and sulfur need to be provided.

-Easy tips to incorporate in your daily routine:
+Easy tips for your daily routine:

 Being active is so important!
 Incorporating 30 minutes of cardiovascular exercise, along with 15-30 minutes of resistance exercise several times a week, may be the number one thing to keep your bones strong.
 Strength training with weights or bands, or body weight activities like planks, pushups, or squats are all good.
 Even swimming provides good exercise for upper body strength.